Claudiu Keșerü

 Claudiu Andrei Keșerü (/ro/; born 2 December 1986) is a Romanian former professional footballer who played as a striker.
-He is currently serving as sporting director at Liga II club Bihor Oradea.

 After starting out at his hometown side Bihor Oradea, Keșerü soon moved to Nantes in 2003.
 Over the course of nearly eleven years in France, he represented five clubs and amassed Ligue 1 and Ligue 2 totals of 240 appearances and 67 goals.
 In 2014, he returned to his native country by signing a contract with defending champions Steaua București.

 Keșerü also had a brief spell with Al-Gharafa in Qatar, before moving to Ludogorets Razgrad in the summer of 2015.
 He netted more than 110 times in the Bulgarian First League and became the foreign player with the most goals in the competition.
 Keșerü is also the only foreigner to become season top scorer in Bulgaria on more than one occasion.
 In 2021, he returned to Steaua București—now renamed FCSB.

 Keșerü made his first senior international appearance for Romania in October 2013, in a 4–0 defeat of Andorra.
 He earned over 40 caps for the nation and was part of the squad that participated in UEFA Euro 2016.